Pinus halepensis: Distribution and habitat

 The native range of Pinus halepensis extends from Morocco, Algeria, Tunisia, and Spain north to southern France, Malta, Italy, Croatia, Montenegro, and Albania, and east to Greece.
 It has been introduced into many parts of the world, including Portugal.
 There is an outlying population (from which it was first described) in Syria, Lebanon, southern Turkey, Jordan, Israel and Palestine.

 The species is generally found at low altitudes, mostly from sea level to 200 m, but can grow above 1000 m in southern and eastern Spain, well over 1200 m on Crete, and up to 1700 m in the south, in Morocco, Algeria and Tunisia.

-The tree is able to quickly colonize open and disturbed areas.
+The tree is able to colonise open and disturbed areas quickly.
 It is classed as an invasive species in South Africa.
 It can grow on all substrates and almost in all bioclimates in the Mediterranean.

 Pinus halepensis is a diagnostic species of the vegetation class Pinetea halepensis.